 - X-header – custom email headers that can be added to the other standard headers.
 Email providers add specific headers for authentication, information about spam, etc. Microsoft Outlook uses X-MS-Exchange header and Google uses X-Google-DKIM.
 For example:

 - X-Originating-IP- the IP address of the sender

 - X-Spam-Status & X-Spam-Level- Spam record set by the mail service.

-Phishing email sent to the Ukrainian government.
+Here’s one of the phishing emails, which was sent to the Ukrainian government.
 Translation from Ukrainian – Subject: “Payments to ATO Veterans.”
 Content: “It must be filled in and sent back.”

-Another campaign that was recently discovered by our research team is a new IcedID campaign that was delivered using a phishing email that uses conversation hijacking – threat actors use previously stolen email messages and use them in future attacks.
+Another campaign that was recently discovered by our research team is a new IcedID campaign that was delivered by a phishing email that uses conversation hijacking – threat actors use previously stolen email messages and use them in future attacks.
 This technique makes the emails look more legitimate and convincing.
 This campaign takes the hijacking a step further; the threat actors are now using the email address of the victim that they stole the original email from to make the phishing email even more convincing.

 Want to learn more about automating your email pipeline?
 Let’s book a time to talk.